-PHOTOS: Scientists Take To Washington To Stress An Apolitical Agenda
+PHOTOS: Scientists Take To Washington To Stress A Nonpartisan Agenda

 hide caption

 (Left) Art Sinclair, Tim Baird and Jay Sinclair say their lifelong love for science brought them to the March.
 (Right) Martin Blecher made his sign.
 "I think this is perhaps the most recognized scientific equation.
 I haven't found anybody that would argue with it.
-It's non-political.
+It's nonpolitical.
 It works," he says.

 Meredith Rizzo/NPR

-Marvin Blecher is an professor emeritus in physics at Virginia Tech.
+Marvin Blecher is a professor emeritus in physics at Virginia Tech.
 He said the march was an opportunity to get out and support other scientists.

 "It's heartening to see people down here today, but there's a very large crowd of people who aren't here," Blecher said.
 "Hopefully we reach them in some way to tell them that science is apolitical."